sauce-archives/isign/README.rst

 laid out on iOS, the LC\_CODE\_SIGNATURE structure in a Mach-O binary.

 Apps from the app store are already signed in a way that allows them to run on any computer.
-Developers need to be a special 'provisioning' file from Apple to test their apps on their devices.
+Developers need to get a special 'provisioning' file from Apple to test their apps on their devices.

 So, with Sauce Labs, we have the problem that our customers' apps are